rorywoods/rorywoods.github.io/_posts/2012-12-27-ef5-exception-properties-in-a-referential-constraint-must-be-of-the-same-type.markdown

 ---
-title: "EF5 Exception Properties in a referential constraint must be of the same type"
+title: "EF5 Exception: Properties in a referential constraint must be of the same type"
 author: rory woods
 date: 2012-12-27 15:00:00
 layout: post